-5 Reasons Why Your Team Needs You to Take a Vacation
+5 Reasons Why Your Team Needs You to Take a Vacation If you don't take a vacation, they won't take a vacation and eventually nobody is happy.

 If your workday begins and ends without seeing natural daylight, or if you count a company conference as a vacation, a break from the action might be just what the doctor ordered.
 A well-timed trip can do wonders for mental fitness – something you'll be sure to benefit from for months after your return.